rallepalaveev/A2DVI/README.md

 For the DVI output to be active, the new firmware developped by (c) 2024 Thorsten Brehm should be used.

-For the VGA output to be active, the standard firmware developped by (c) 2024 Mark Aikens should be used.

 Procedure to activate DVI mode:
 * v1.5:
   program A2DVI firmware to RPI Pico;